Digital Marketing in 2021: What Will Change, What Will Stay the Same?

 Those who were unable to adapt their content to the current situation and political climate experienced what it means to be cancelled.

 Not all trends are good.
-The rise of disinformation on social media is something that we, as a society, will have to struggle until there are some significant regulations.
+The rise of disinformation on social media is something that we, as a society, will have to struggle with until there are some significant regulations.

 Twitter tried to manage this when the topic is related to Covid-19, but we hope that other social media platforms will work on this issue.